Azure-Samples/ms-identity-javascript-angular-tutorial/7-AdvancedScenarios/1-call-api-obo/README.md

 The middle-tier application adds the client to the `knownClientApplications` list in its manifest, and then the client app can trigger a combined consent flow for both itself and the middle-tier application.
 On the Microsoft identity platform, this is done using the `/.default` scope.
 When triggering a consent screen using known client applications and `/.default`, the consent screen will show permissions for both the client to the middle-tier API, and also request whatever permissions are required by the middle-tier API.
 The user provides consent for both applications, and then the OBO flow works.

 > :information_source: **KnownClientApplications** is an attribute in **application manifest**.
 It is used for bundling consent if you have a solution that contains two (or more) parts: a client app and a custom web API.
-If you enter the `appID` (clientID) of the client app into this array, the user will only have to consent only once to the client app.
+If you enter the `appID` (clientID) of the client app into this array, the user will have to consent only once to the client app.
 Azure AD will know that consenting to the client means implicitly consenting to the web API.
 It will automatically provision service principals for both the client and web API at the same time.
 Both the client and the web API app must be registered in the same tenant.

 ## Debugging the sample